tbensky/selenium-peoplesoft/README.md

 	print "spinner done"
 ```

+In this case, using Xpaths to locate the spinner was what worked, (although it appears as if the id names seen in both might have worked too).
 This really helped, and allows for very long data entry runs to work without a hitch.
 Although I still have a feeling I missed something, I do see the script pause while spinners appear, only to continue as soon as the spinner disappears again.

 # Closing